 How to Make One-on-One Meeting Successful in Trello?

 One-on-one meetings are a critical business practice of any successful organization.
-If done right, they can enhance collaboration, energize team members, get everyone aligned with the company vision, lead to the hatching of new ideas, improve productivity, and help spur growth.
+If done right, they can enhance collaboration, energize team members, align everyone with the company vision, lead to the hatching of new ideas, improve productivity, and help spur growth.
 However, without adequate preparation, a one-on-one meeting can throw the entire team into confusion.
-Questions like what will be the agenda and what was discussed in the last meeting will always come up if you aren’t well prepared for the 1-on-1.
+Questions like what will be on the agenda and what was discussed in the last meeting will always come up if you aren’t well prepared for the 1-on-1.

 The Trello Board for One-on-One Meetings